albuquerque53/go-di-wire/notes/3-wire_provider.md

 1. Specify the dependencies with params.
 2. Return errors.
-3. Create group of provider sets
+3. Create group of provider sets.
-4. Add others providers into provider sets
+4. Add others providers into provider sets.